AdnanImran/TradingBotTeam11/README.md

 #### 3.1 ACO Pros & Cons
 **Pros:**
-- Capable of solving complex optimization problems [*But is this project a complex problem?
-I would say no - Georgia*]
+- Capable of solving complex optimization problems
 - Gives positive feedback for solutions in progress (can find good solutions efficiently)
 - Adapts in real time (can deal with dynamically changing graphs)